ifwe/bruce/doc/troubleshooting.md

 As documented
 [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-Messagesets),
 a Kafka message consists of a key and a value, either of which may be empty.
+Each line of the logfile contains information for a single discarded message.
-Currently only the values are written to Bruce's discard logfiles.
-Including keys in the logfiles is future work.
-It should also be mentioned that the values are written in base64 encoded form.
+The keys and values of the messages are written in base64 encoded form.

 ### Debug Logfiles